A dark room. The only

 after death.
 According to Davis, it “is vastly more

 beautiful than the most beautiful landscape on earth.”
-It is

 not an ethereal, non-material world, but is approximately